-In the first act of the episode, your goal is to use exposition to establish a setting, introduce the listener to characters and their relationships, and build the world they live in.
+In the first act of the episode, your goal is to establish a setting, introduce the characters and their relationships, and build the world they live in.

 Most importantly, this is where you set the stakes.
-If a bad thing happens, or a good thing fails to happen, how will your characters (or other people) suffer?
+If a bad thing happens, or a good thing fails to happen, how will it affect the characters?